codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 1: Single-line file search

 In this stage, you'll add support for pattern matching on the contents of a single file.
 The file will consist of a single line only.
-We will handle longer files in later stages.
+Longer files will be handled in later stages.

 ## Basic pattern matching